mathewgomas-alfred/mathewgomas.io/untranslatable_pages/reporting_bugs.rst

         When making a video or a screenshot, include the whole Krita window, including the titlebar and the statusbar.

     - If you are reporting a crash, attach a crash log.
 On Windows, you will find a kritacrash.log file in the local AppData folder.
 On Linux, follow your distribution's instructions to install debug symbols if you have installed Krita from a distribution package.
-It is not possible to create a useful crash log with Linux appimages.
+It is not possible to create a useful crash log with Linux AppImages.